knpuniversity/blog/drupaler-learn-symfony.rst

 after using Symfony for a bit (or any modern PHP framework or library), this learning curve will be a thing of the past.

-And if you have 2 minutes, we have a screencast for you: `PHP Namespaces in 120 Seconds`_
+Bonus: if you have 2 minutes, we have a screencast for you: `PHP Namespaces in 120 Seconds`_.

 4) Object-Oriented-ness
 ~~~~~~~~~~~~~~~~~~~~~~~